ai-dock/base-image/README.md

 This image should be compatible with any GPU cloud platform.
 You simply need to pass environment variables at runtime.
 Please raise an issue on this repository if your provider cannot run the image.

+__Container Cloud__

+Container providers don't give you access to the docker host but are quick and easy to set up.
+They are often inexpensive when compared to a full VM or bare metal solution.

 All images built for ai-dock are tested for compatibility with both [vast.ai](https://cloud.vast.ai/?ref=62897) and [runpod.io](https://runpod.io?ref=m0vk9g4f).

 Images that include Jupyter are also tested to ensure compatibility with [Paperspace Gradient](https://console.paperspace.com/signup?R=FI2IEQI)

+See a list of pre-configured templates [here](#pre-configured-templates)

+>[!WARNING]
+>Container cloud providers may offer both 'community' and 'secure' versions of their cloud.
+If your usecase involves storing sensitive information (eg. API keys, auth tokens) then you should always choose the secure option.

+__VM Cloud__

+Running docker images on a virtual machine/bare metal server is much like running locally.

+You'll need to:
+- Configure your server
+- Set up docker
+- Clone this repository
+- Edit `.env`and `docker-compose.yml`
+- Run `docker compose up`

+Find a list of compatible VM providers [here](#compatible-vm-providers).

 ### Connecting to Your Instance